 As noted above, we ask authors to address all items recommended by the guidelines (as a minimum); where this is not possible please provide an explanation in the text to give a transparent account of your study.
 If there are items on the checklist that you cannot attest to, please itemize these in your cover letter with an explanation.
 For manuscripts that require reporting guidelines, a checklist or explanation in the cover letter must accompany the submission.
 The manuscript will be returned to the author if this information is not included in the initial submission.
 Adherence to recommended reporting guidelines will facilitate review of your manuscript, increase the probability of its successful publication, and improve the usability of research findings from your study in further research and clinical practice.

-All GORM articles are subject to initial appraisal by Editor-in-Chief or one of the three Editors (and sometimes by section editors) before peer review.
+All submitted articles are subject to initial appraisal by Editor-in-Chief or one of the Editors/Section Editors before peer review.
 We reject a number of articles without external peer review with the aim of giving authors rapid decisions (usually within 10 days).
 We aim to reach a first decision on all manuscripts within six weeks of submission.
 Rejection is often much quicker than this.
 We aim to do this quickly so that we do not waste authors' time, allowing them to get on and submit the work elsewhere without unnecessary delay.

 All research articles, and most other article types, published in GORM undergo thorough peer review.
 GORM operates an open peer review system.
 Also this journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.
 To help with this preparation please ensure the following when submitting to GORM.
 Submit the Title Page containing the Authors details and Blinded Manuscript with no author details as 2 separate files.

-Authors must submit all elements of their manuscripts online at http://gorm.com.tr.
-Hard-copy submissions will not be considered or returned.
+Authors must submit all elements of their manuscripts online at https://gorm.com.tr.
+Hard-copy submissions and submissions sent by e-mail will not be considered.
 All correspondence, including notification of the Editor's decision and requests for revision takes place via email.

-All policies of the GORM, including those related to Conflicts of Interest, Inappropriate Acts, and IRB approval; apply to all submitted articles, including those whose results were presented at professional society meetings.
+All policies of the GORM, including those related to Conflicts of Interest, Inappropriate Acts, and ethics committee approval; apply to all submitted articles, including those whose results were presented at professional society meetings.

 The purpose of an appeal is for the Editor-in-Chief or the Editors to examine the editorial process.
 If it is found not to have been in line with our policies, solving action will be taken to restore correct procedure.